Student Assessment Layout #

 Student Reports #

 In the Student Assessment section, there are three report options: Table Report, Progress Report, and Lesson Recommendations.
-For more details on each report, see the Class Reports section above.
+For more details on each report, see the Reports section.

 Survey Layout #

-The QuaverReady Skills Survey assesses five core social and emotional competencies:
+The QuaverReady Skills Survey assesses five core competencies:

 - Self-Awareness